 Economic impact of NHS spending in the Black Country

-This exploratory study commissioned for the Black Country Sustainability and Transformation Plan was led by ICF and sought to better understand the economic footprint (‘impact’) of the NHS in the Black Country.
+Economic impact of NHS spending in the Black Country sought to better understand the economic footprint (‘impact’) of the NHS in the Black Country.

 This helped the client to understand the impact of the NHS in the local economy as a major employer and procurer; and the role it can play, as an anchor institution, to support strong and inclusive growth in the wider local community.